-- The idling speed is increased so that the alternator provides more electricity. - Where necessary, the power to the most powerful devices is reduced or even completely disconnected. - On starting the engine, the power supply from the 12-volt power sockets and the cigarette lighter may be interrupted for a short time.
+- the idling speed is increased so that the alternator provides more electricity. - where necessary, the power of the most powerful consumers is reduced or even completely disconnected. - On starting the engine, the power supply from the 12-volt socket and the cigarette lighter may be interrupted for a short time.